Titrox/VectorMail/python-service/README.md

 # Python Classification Service - VectorMail

 This service is a core component of the VectorMail project, responsible for classifying email texts.
-It utilizes a machine learning model (built with transformers and PyTorch) to predict the category of an email.
+It utilizes BERT to predict the category of an email.
 The service is built with Flask and can be run as a standalone server or as a Docker container.

 ---